a6b8/continuousDataExporter/README.md

 Initialization of routes is done via `setRoutes( { routes=[] })`.
 There are currently 3 different methods that can be used for sending:

-1. Webhook: Here, a URL is retrieved via a `get` request and the data is passed in the URL.
+1. `get` Webhook: Here, a URL is retrieved via a `get` request and the data is passed in the URL.
 2. Post Request: Here, data is transferred in the `body` as a `jsonObject` via a `post` request.
-3. Local: Here, the data can be stored in a folder.
+3. `local`: Here, the data can be stored in a folder.

 ### Webhook (get)